 Organized music activities that allowed victims to channel their fears and anxiety.
 The occurrence of recent earthquakes and continuing aftershocks sent the organization, once again, on the front lines.
 “Music is a language without words that communicates with the spirit,” said Gil. “… activities such as singing and playing instruments promote self-healing and create a sense of hope.”
 Since its creation in 2013, the foundation and its programs, Music Heals, Music for All, and the Puerto Rican Youth Symphony Orchestra, have served over fifteen hundred participants in fifteen municipalities across the island.

 Juan Gudiño Cabrera Hernández discussed the role of The Flamboyan Arts Fund, a partnership between the Flamboyan Foundation, Lin-Manuel Miranda, his family, and the producers of Hamilton, the musical.
 Also, he explained how the fund seeks to preserve, amplify and sustain the arts in Puerto Rico by supporting music, theater, visual arts, dance, literature, and youth education to ensure art and culture flourish as the “new” Puerto Rico rebuilds.
 The fund has raised 15 million dollars and committed $9M to support arts organizations and individual artists.
 According to Gudiño, “After the hurricanes and now with the recent earthquakes, many artists, musicians, and arts organizations mobilized and provided healing through live performances.”
 He mentions that the grantees created ‘cultural brigades’ who collect, organize, distribute supplies, and provide relief through the arts, recognizing that the arts are fundamental in the healing process that begins after a catastrophe.
 “We provide coordination, logistical support, and direct costs associated with the brigades.
-In addition, our grantees CERF+ is providing emergency relief assistance of up to $3,000 to artists and artisans in Puerto Rico.
+In addition, our grantees CERF+ are providing emergency relief assistance of up to $3,000 to artists and artisans in Puerto Rico.
 They have quickly mobilized to review and distribute grants to artists affected by the earthquakes that meet their eligibility requirements,” added Gudiño.